PayButton/wordpress-plugin/README.txt

 =03.
 Can I customize the appearance of the paywall?= Absolutely, the admin dashboard allows you to modify button texts, pricing, color schemes, and more to match your theme.

-=04.
-Is the PayButton plugin free?=
-Yes, the plugin is completely free and open-source.

 == Screenshots ==
 1. Admin Dashboard Overview
-2. Frontend Paywall in Action
+2. Frontend PayButton Paywall in Action
-3. Customizable Paywall Settings
+3. Customizable PayButton Paywall Settings
 4. PayButton Paywall Shortcode
 5. Transaction Tracking and Analytics

 == Changelog ==

+= 2.1.0 (2025/02/21) =
+* Improved session synchronization and implemented a cache busting mechanism.
+* Removed inline CSS and refactored generic function names for clarity.
+* Enhanced security: sanitized session data, escaped outputs, and added ABSPATH checks.
+* Updated the README for clearer documentation.

 = 2.0.0 (2025/02/13) =
 * New server-to-server messaging feature.